department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/water-vietnam.md

 Check the list of U.S. Navy and Coast Guard ships linked to service in Vietnam to find out if your service aboard a ship means you likely had contact with Agent Orange.
 [See the list of ships that had contact with Agent Orange](http://www.publichealth.va.gov/exposures/agentorange/shiplist/list.asp).

+### Need help?

+Want to connect with a trained professional who can help you with VA-related claims?
+[Find an accredited representative](/disability-benefits/apply/help/).

 ### Get more information